 In my previous articles, I talked about the strength and conditioning benefits of doing kettlebell swings.
-Here I will share my insights on how I use KB swings for cardio.
+Here I will share my insights on how I use kettlebell swings for cardio.

-In this article I will show you many options how to can use this great tool.
+In this article, I will show you many options on how to can use this great tool.

 Plank is a great abdominal exercise, that brace the muscles in your core area, including glutes and erector spinae.
 So it works synergistically with the swing.

 The total workout shouldn’t take you more than 10 minutes.
-But don’t think light about it.
-This will give you so much more results comparing to ecliptical.
+But don’t think lightly about it.
+This will give you so much more results compared to ecliptical.